 Their plates rival even some of the best tacos in Puerto Vallarta – and those are some excellent tacos.
 A meal for two at Burrito Amor will run about 200 pesos for food, and drinks range from 30-60 pesos for juices and about 80 pesos for wine and mezcal options.

-And, because of it’s great location, after dinner, you can easily hop to one of the many dessert spots or bars along the street.
+And, because of its great location, you can easily hop to one of the many dessert spots or bars along the street after dinner.

 4. The Real Coconut